ChoccyMarino/Assessment/README.md

 - Password policy: Minimum 8 characters, at least 1 uppercase, 1 lowercase, 1 number, 1 special character (enforced by FluentValidation)
 - JWT token expiry time: 60 minutes
 - Swagger: available in all environments (including production for demo purposes)
-- HTTPS Redirection: Disabled in Docker (handled by reverse proxy in production)
+- HTTPS Redirection: disabled for now (Program.cs comments it out).
+It runs over HTTP at :5200